 Accumulation of stress on the bones, however, can lead to bone strain and micro-damages.
-In order to repair these damages, as well as be able to adapt to changes in working load applied on the bone, the bone continually goes through a process of remodeling, where old bones are replaced by new ones in order to optimize the structure according to present demands.
+In order to repair these damages, as well as be able to adapt to changes in working load applied on the bone, the bone continually goes through a process of remodelling, where old bones are replaced by new ones in order to optimize the structure according to present demands.

-If there is an imbalance in damage generation and damage removal where the remodeling process isn’t given sufficient time to repair damages before applying more stress to the site, this would lead to an accumulation of damage and can ultimately result in stress fractures.
+If there is an imbalance in damage generation and damage removal where the remodelling process isn’t given sufficient time to repair damages before applying more stress to the site, this would lead to an accumulation of damage and can ultimately result in stress fractures.

 Causes and Risk Factors

 Overall, activities that increase the magnitude of the applied stress or the frequency at which it occurs may contribute to progression to a stress fracture.
 It is interesting to note that stress fractures in the lower extremities account for 80-90% of all stress fractures.

 Sports activity participation

 Sports apply stress to the body; therefore regular participation in sports raises the risk of stress fractures.
 Stress fractures are very site-specific and occur in sites that are repeatedly exposed to a working load.
 Different athletes are therefore at risk of different stress fracture risks because of the difference in loading pattern.